Note: we are republishing this story to highlight our coverage of incidents involving the 1st amendment and freedom of speech in America.

-Hundreds of people lined up outside Big City Coffee in Downtown Boise on Friday to support the business following the owner’s decision to close down a second branch on the Boise State University campus.
+Hundreds of people lined up outside Big City Coffee in Downtown Boise to support the business following the owner’s decision to close down a second branch on the Boise State University campus.

 The conflict between the University and the coffee shop started after several students at the campus slammed the company over the “Thin Blue Line” flag hung up at the downtown shop.